-The hours in clause 6.2 shall be worked within the range of prescribed ordinary hours on one of the following bases at the discretion of the employer:

-6.3.1 (a) not more than 19 days in each 4 week cycle with either fixed or rotating day off:
+- 6.1.4 The hours in clause 6.1.3 will be worked within the range of prescribed ordinary hours on one of the following bases at the discretion of the employer: - (a) not more than 19 days in each 4 week cycle with either fixed or rotating day off:

-Provided that by mutual agreement between the employer and employee opportunity will exist for an accumulating day off in a 4 week work cycle, with a maximum of 5 days being accumulated in cycles;
+Provided that by mutual agreement between the employer and employee opportunity will exist for an accumulating day off in a 4 week work cycle, with a maximum of 5 days being accumulated in cycles:

-- (b) a shorter working day of not more than 4 continuous hours work in ordinary time on one day in each 2 week work cycle; - (c) a shorter working day of not more than 6 continuous hours in ordinary time on one day in each week; or - (d) a shorter working day of not more than 7.6 hours work in ordinary time: - (i) in a shop employing on a regular basis 9 or less employees per week (other than bona fide partners); - (ii) by mutual agreement with an employee:
+- (b) a shorter working day of not more than 4 continuous hours work in ordinary time on one day in each 2 week work cycle: - (c) a shorter working day of not more than 6 continuous hours in ordinary time on one day in each week; or - (d) a shorter working day of not more than 7.6 hours work in ordinary time: - (i) in a shop employing on a regular basis 9 or less employees per week (other than bona fide partners); - (ii) by mutual agreement with an employee:

-Provided further that broken shifts shall not be worked.
+Provided that broken shifts will not be worked.

-6.3.2 With the exception of Bakers and Pastrycooks when a short day is to be worked in accordance with clause 6.3.1(b), the 4 hour ordinary work period shall either conclude by 12.30 p.m. or not commence until 12 noon unless there is express and mutual agreement between the employer and individual employee to do otherwise:
+6.1.5 With the exception of Bakers and Pastrycooks when a short day is to be worked in accordance with clause 6.1.4(b), the 4 hour ordinary work period will either conclude by 12.30 p.m.. or not commence until 12 noon unless there is express and mutual agreement between the employer and individual employee to do otherwise:

-Provided that the roster of employees other than tradespersons shall be the same as operated under the relevant Retail Industry Interim Award - State applicable to the establishment in which the employees work.1
+Provided that the roster of employees other than tradespersons will be the same as operated under the Retail Industry Interim Award - State.

-6.3.3 Late night work

-- (a) All time worked by a weekly or part-time employee bound by clause 6.3 after 6.00 p.m. as part of their ordinary working week on the permitted day for late night trading shall be paid at the rate of quarter time in addition to the ordinary weekly wage or proportion thereof. - (b) On the permitted day for late night trading any weekly employee who works more than 8 1/2 hours as part of their ordinary working week and any part-time employee required to work overtime in excess of 30 minutes shall, if required to continue such work in ordinary hours or overtime hours (as the case may be) beyond 6.45 p.m. be paid a meal allowance of \$9.60.
+- 6.1.6 Late night work all employees other than bakers, pastrycooks and apprentices - (a) All time worked by a weekly or part-time employee bound by clause 6.1 after 6.00 p.m.. as part of their ordinary working week on the permitted day for late night trading will be paid at the rate of quarter time in addition to the ordinary weekly wage or proportion thereof. - (b) On the permitted day for late night trading any weekly employee who works more than 8.5 hours as part of their ordinary working week and any part-time employee required to work overtime in excess on 30 minutes will, if required to continue such work in ordinary hours or overtime hours (as the case may be beyond 6.45 p.m., be paid a meal allowance of \$9.60). - 6.1.7 Saturday work All employees other than bakers, pastrycooks and apprentices

-6.3.4 Saturday work

-Notwithstanding the provisions of clause 6.3, all employees, other than casuals, shall be paid in addition to their ordinary rates of pay a loading of 25% for work in the spread of ordinary weekly hours which may be required to be performed on Saturday.
+Notwithstanding the provisions of clause 6.1.3, all employees, other than casuals, will be paid in addition to their ordinary rates of pay a loading of 25% for work in the spread of ordinary weekly hours which may be required to be performed on Saturday.